-What matters is not the wording of the keyword, but whether the service team understands slats, guides, motors, chains, bottom bars, and limit adjustments without disrupting business longer than necessary.
+What matters is whether the service team understands slats, guides, motors, chains, bottom bars, and limit adjustments without disrupting business longer than necessary.

 The most common rolling shutter failures